 You can make a difference to the recovery journeys of more than 300,000 peers, or persons with a mental health condition.
 Give them the opportunity to rebuild their identities and find the strength to share their lived experience, supporting personal betterment and helping those at risk.

-Your contributions will allow for recovery workshops, resilience programmes and peer support initiatives.
+Your contributions will allow for resilience programmes and peer support initiatives.
 You will also sustain efforts that extend the peer voice, not only for a peer’s personal betterment but for those of persons-at-risk.

 Make your contribution by:

 Thank you for helping us make a difference so that our peers can make that difference.

 Three years ago, my career took a remarkable turn.
 In nearly twenty years as a television commercials director, I felt for the first time a profound connection to the topic of which I was about to make a film.
 That topic was menta...